nuxeo/FunkLoad/README.txt

 ----------------------

-A FunkLoadTestCase class uses a configuration file to setup variable configuration like the base server url to be tested, the test description, credential access, logging files and other test specific parameters.
+A FunkLoadTestCase class uses a configuration file to setup variable configuration, like the base server url to be tested, the test description, credential access, logging files and other test specific parameters.
 The test configuration file have the same name of the FunkLoadTestCase with a '.conf' extension.
 See documented examples in the demo/ folder.